Growing Market Calls for Bigger Cold Storage Facilities

 Published February 14, 2018

 Sleep, work, eat.
 Busy lifestyles and increasing demand for convenience food are accelerating frozen food industry growth.
-According to research company Markets and Markets, the global market size for refrigerated/frozen products by 2020 will be at least 3.01 billion tons worth of perishable commodities.
-The global cold storage market is anticipated to reach $212.54 billion by 2025, according to the report.
+According to research company Markets and Markets, the global market size for refrigerated/frozen products in 2020 was at least $244.3 billion.
+The global cold storage market is anticipated to reach $312.3 billion by 2025, according to the report.
 Companies throughout the U.S. are diligently trying to keep pace, such as U.S. Cold Storage in Fresno, California, expanding its operations, and Henningsen Cold Storage opening a new facility in Grandview, Washington.
 These companies’ massive deep freeze areas typically run a constant 60 degrees below zero and are responsible for keeping the world's favorite foods fresh.

 Durability and Reliability